If your wrist hurts every time you type, scroll, cook, lift, drive, or hold your phone, it can make even simple things feel annoying.

 Is Heat Good for a Sprained/Injured Wrist?

-If you have an acute wrist injury, we recommend waiting a couple of days until the inflammation is slightly reduced before using heat therapy.
+If you have an acute wrist injury, I recommend waiting a couple of days until the inflammation is slightly reduced before using heat therapy.

 For people with stiffness in both the wrist and fingers, a heated hand massager can sometimes work even better than a wrist wrap because it applies heat and compression to the entire hand.